Worried pregnant woman sitting on a couch in the living room at home

 Don’t Let Crack Addiction Harm Your Baby

-You now have the answers to some key questions about crack addiction and pregnancy, such as: how long does crack stay in an unborn baby?
+You now have the answers to some critical questions about crack addiction and pregnancy, such as: how long does crack stay in an unborn baby?
 What are the effects of crack exposure on a newborn baby?

 Now that you know the truth about crack exposure and childhood development, it is time to take your recovery into your own hands.